Benny-/DoubleDraw/README.md

 ### Dependencies:

-- cairo-dev (`sudo apt-get install libcairo2-dev`, `brew install cairo`, see below for installation on cloud9)
+- cairo-dev (`sudo apt-get install libcairo2-dev libgif-dev`, `brew install cairo`, see below for installation on cloud9)

 For downloading all nodejs dependencies into `./node_modueles/`: